Thom polynomials relative to prescribed maps around the boundary: Determining correction terms III : Further types in dimensions m-ge-n

-where $\theta$ is an outward normal vector field defined near $\partial M$.
-The frame $\theta$ coincides with the gradient vector field of $\phi$, and in turn, with the induced frame by $\Theta$ and $\phi$.
+where $\theta$ is an outward normal vector field defined around $\partial M$.
+The frame $\theta$ coincides with the gradient vector field of $\phi$, and in turn, with the frame induced by $\Theta$ and $\phi$.
 This completes the proof. \end{proof}